FloriPro/BetterMapCleanUp/ReadMe.md

 - _c_: mark all missing rooms.
 - _a_: Toggel the accessibility of the _Line_.
 - _l_: Toggel the locked state of the _Line_.

+## Test Routing
+To test the routing, you can use the `test.py` script in the `routing` folder with `python .\routing\test.py "D 098" "G 024"`.
+There currently is no smart search, so the room names need to be exact.